 I have collected a lot of Discovery Garden seedling kits – should I try and sprout them all at once?

 If you’ve got a small backyard or balcony, it’s a good idea to stagger edible seed plantings a little so you can harvest them over longer periods of time.
-However if you’ve got a more spacious garden or plenty of pots to plant them in, you can plant them all at once.
+However, if you’ve got a more spacious garden or plenty of pots to plant them in, you can plant them all at once.
 Flower seedlings in particular can look great when planted all together and in bloom.

 How do I work out which Discovery Garden seeds I should plant now?

 Have a look online or in a good gardening book to see when the best time of year is for each plant type.
-Now is a great time to sow your spring/summer flower and harvest varieties.

 My Discovery Garden seedling kits have sprouted – what do I do with them now?